AngryBeaver/beavers-crafting/README.md

 You can start a crafting process on the crafting tab of your Charsheet (new 2.x)
 ![img.png](pictures/craftingTab.png)

+Here you can see all crafting process you are acutally in or that are completed.
+#### +add
-Here you can see the results of all previous crafts you did or add a new crafting which will open the recipe Compendium.
+you can add a new crafting process by clicking on +Add,  which will open the recipe Compendium.
+#### timeToCraft
+When you have configured TimeToCraft to interaction.
+Your crafting process will start by locking the resources needed.
+You then can click in the status field to finalize the crafting process.
+This will grant your results and maybe unlocks your resources if they are not consumed in the process.

 Alternatively you can enable Header Buttons in the configuration to open up the recipeCompendium (deprecated 2.x)

 ![img.png](pictures/img.png)